getmoss/terraform-provider-metabase/README.md

 }
 ```

+**Ensure the host value doesn't contain a slash '/' at the end**

 ## Developing the Provider
 Checkout [notes](./development.md)

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

+To compile for Silicon M1 run `GOOS=darwin GOARCH=arm64 go build -o terraform-provider-metabase .`

 To generate or update documentation, run `go generate`.